Ho Yeow Sun: Personal life

 Together with husband Kong Hee, Ho has one son, Dayan Kong, who was born in 2005.

 Ho formerly lived in a 5,242 sq ft duplex penthouse located on the 11th floor of The Oceanfront in the premium residential enclave Sentosa Cove.
 The penthouse was co-owned by her husband with Indonesian tycoon Wahju Hanafi, a church follower.
 The pair bought the penthouse for $9.33 million in 2007, each paying monthly installments of $17,000, before the apartment was sold at a loss of over S$2 million to a Kenyan diplomat.

-Depiction in popular culture

-In August 2016, blogger and online television personality Xiaxue lampooned Ho with a makeup tutorial inspired by her look in the controversial "Mr Bill" music video.